the wise being unattached should act desiring to benefit the world

 I’m a practicing Hindu, Azeem a practicing Muslim, and both of us have had numerous conversations on spiritual practice over the years.
 While there are differences in our religious traditions for the most part our laws on piety, charity, karma, and numerous other principles are the same.
 It’s not our personal opinion to follow these practices but rather what the teachings of our traditions tell us to execute in our daily lives.
 The instruction given to us by our teachers/gurus along with the histories documented in our divine books may differ, but the objective of our spiritual paths are virtually the same.

 We want to add our voices to balance out the negativity that exists surrounding organized religion.
 It seems the religious landscape is dominated by two groups of people, the 1st one being extremist.
 Rather than cultivating devotion or working to reduce suffering, they instead focus on fringe issues.
 Spiritual practice focuses on God-realization but fanatics prefer to politicize religion for their own selfish purposes.
-Somehow extremists get the most publicity while leaders and communities promoting humanitarianism or self discipline seem to be ignored.
-Its not hard for extremists to fool people and gain supporters.
-Since most people haven’t bothered to read holy books in depth, it’s fairly easy for zealots to proclaim their beliefs are backed by God’s word.
-It’s then no surprise why their uneducated followers accept rhetoric as absolute truth.
+Somehow extremists get the most publicity while leaders and communities promoting humanitarianism or self discipline seem to be largely ignored.
+Its not hard for extremists to manipulate people and gain supporters.
+Since most people haven’t explored their religion’s core at a deeper level, it’s fairly easy for zealots to proclaim their beliefs are backed by God’s word.
+It’s then no surprise why so many followers accept rhetoric as absolute truth.
 Likewise, the press, missionaries, and others can just as easily convince the public that a particular religion encourages evil, simply based on the fact that people haven’t troubled themselves to study various traditions.

 The fact that Facebook groups like “Hindu Pride” and “Proud to be Muslim” exist is truly ironic and shows that the tens of thousands of members in these groups lack understanding of their own tenets.
 In virtually all religions, pride and ego are considered major obstacles for those desiring to reach the most High.
 Gita 16:4 refers to pride and conceit as the “qualities of demons.”
 And Quran 31:18-19 commands people to do away with arrogance and “walk humbly.”
 In both books, devotees are asked to surrender their ego and focus their mind on the Almighty instead.
 Spiritual traditions don’t exist to inflate one’s self importance or encourage a superiority complex.
 Rather they exist to purify one’s heart, mind, and soul as well as motivating people to reduce suffering in the world.